TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### Step 8: Setup your basic POST response

-Extend /add_extension POST request to pass the POST data to teh DB Handler and return the response with a 201 status code.
+Extend `/add_extension` route in `api.py` to pass the POST data to the 'dbHandler' and setup a driver to return the response with a 201 status code.

 ```python
 def post():